Voilett-Roze/asus/Change-the-Web-User-Interface-language-when-it's-factory-locked.md

 However it's possible to use the below script to change the language on demand via SSH.
 To set the language at reboot/startup, the script must be added to /jffs/scripts/init-start.

+Questions and comments about this script on this [SNB forum thread](https://www.snbforums.com/threads/change-the-web-user-interface-language-when-its-factory-locked.64155/).

+## Requirements

-First you need to enable custom scripts by ticking "Enable JFFS custom scripts and configs" in Administration > System
+Enable custom scripts by ticking "Enable JFFS custom scripts and configs" in Administration > System

+## Script

-Then, you have to create the following script as /jffs/scripts/set-webui-lang.sh
+Create the following script as /jffs/scripts/set-webui-lang.sh

 ```
 #!/bin/sh